 Once we’d checked in we were shown to our room, we were lucky enough to be staying in the Dukes old room.
 The room was beautiful and spacious, with an en suite which had been converted from the Dukes private chapel.
 Plus, the room was fully set up for Gus, with his own bed, bowl and dogs treats!
 But, before Gus was able to snuggle down in his bed after the long drive from London, it was time to head to dinner.

-For dinner to hotel had set up a private dinning room for us, therefore we were able to dine with our pup, water bowl included.
+For dinner the hotel had set up a private dinning room for us, therefore we were able to dine with our pup, water bowl included.
 Now, one thing we look for while staying in a Dog Friendly Hotel is not having to give up on the luxurious simply because we’re with Gus, including the food… something we didn’t need to worry about at Hotel Endsleigh!

 All the food was delicious, taking inspiration from the surrounding countryside and locally sourced.
 To start Natalie went for the Chicken Liver Parfait with Fig and Celeriac Remoulade, while I opted for the Truffle Honey Goats’ Cheese with Candied Walnuts and Rye Sourdough.
 We then ordered the classic Lamb Chump with Creamy Mash and the Squash Risotto with Woodland Mushrooms… all as wonderful as they sound.

-Now, you’re probably thinking that would have settled our rumbling tummies, and yes, yes it did, however, we can never say no to dessert.
+Now, you’re probably thinking that would have settled our rumbling tummies, and yes, yes it did.
+However, we can never say no to dessert.
 So, when the waiter told us we simply couldn’t miss out on the Pineapple Carpaccio, we gave in.
 Oh, and we ordered the Mandarin and White Chocolate Crémeux as well… it would have been rude not to.
 And, yes, yes that is an apple made of out white chocolate.
 The.
 Absolute.
 Dream.

 After an amazing dinner, Gus started to snore and our tired little eyes began to feel heavy, therefore we decided to hit the hay and explore the hotel properly in the morning.